Must read: Ensure your wallet address is correctly entered!

 The above exchanges allow users to purchase ZIL.
-As the majority of trading volume will be found at Huobi, let’s use Huobi as an example for this guide.
+Let’s use Huobi as an example for this guide.
 Follow our step-by-step guide below to find out what you need to do.

 Using Huobi as an example, you will visit the Huobi homepage and open an account.
 By default, the website will be in Chinese, so click on the highlighted button at the very top right-hand side of the screen and change the language to English.
 Next, click on “Sign up”.
 You will need to enter your nationality, a strong password and an email address – which you will need to confirm by entering the code that is sent to you.
 Once your account is created, log in.

 As of April 2018, Huobi does not offer any fiat currency deposit facilities.
 You will need to fund your account with cryptocurrency that has been listed in a pair with ZIL, such as BTC or ETH.

 If you do not hold either of these coins, or you are unsure how to obtain them, you can refer to the following guides:

 To begin depositing your cryptocurrency in your Huobi account’s wallet, hover your mouse over “Balances” and click on “Deposit & Withdraw”.
 Find the cryptocurrency that you will use to fund your account (such as BTC or ETH).
 Next, click on “Deposit”.
 This will display your unique Huobi wallet address.
 Copy it to your clipboard.

 Now head over to your account on the exchange where you hold BTC or ETH.
 You will typically be able to send funds through finding a “Withdraw” or “Send” section of the website.
 Once you have opted to transfer your funds, you should be prompted to enter the wallet address where funds should be received.
 Paste in your Huobi address and send your chosen amount of funds.